 To apply for this document, you’ll have to offer some information about your health status and your flight.
-In addition, you must present proof of health insurance with coverage for COVID-19 as well as a negative COVID-19 RT-PCR test result.
-The test result must be from a test taken within 3 days before the flight if coming from a country bordering Bolivia and within 7 days before the flight if coming from South America, Central America, and the Caribbean.
+To enter the country, all travelers aged 5 years and older must present proof of health insurance with coverage for COVID-19 as well as a negative COVID-19 RT-PCR test result.
+The test result must be from a test taken within 3 days before the flight.

 Visit our application page to get the Bolivia Public Health Passenger Locator Form.

 After filling in the form, we’ll send the Bolivia Public Health Passenger Locator Form to your email inbox.
 You’ll have to show this form to the immigration officers at the airport.

 Read the FAQs below to view quarantine rules for Bolivia.